 FACT: OCD can’t be diagnosed using a blood test or x-ray.
 Diagnosis is done by a trained mental health professional such as psychiatrist or psychologist using diagnostic criteria and clinical experience.
 The symptoms of OCD can resemble other illnesses so it is important to seek professional help.

 6 – No person could have accidentally done this.

 FACT: Effective treatments are available.
-These include medications such as Prozac (Fluoxetine), Zoloft (Sertraline), Paxil (Paroxetine), and Anafranil (Clomipramine) that affect levels of serotonin, as well as psychotherapies including cognitive-behavioral therapy (CBT).
+These include medications such as Prozac (Fluoxetine), Zoloft (Sertraline), Paxil (Paroxetine), and Anafranil (Clomipramine) that affect levels of serotonin, as well as psychotherapies including cognitive-behavioural therapy (CBT).
 Medication and psychotherapy appear to work about equally as well.

 5 – Well I would not sit there that is for sure.